 William Vizuete, PhD

-What excites Dr. Vizuete most about his research is that it makes a real impact on society.
+A better understanding of the atmosphere gives us the knowledge to improve the tools and methods that policymakers use to make effective control strategies to clean the air above our dirtiest cities.
+What excites Dr. Vizuete most about his research is that he is doing something that makes a real impact on society.
 Millions of people in the world breathe dangerously polluted air.
-Through his work, he is able to provide scientific advice to those who make the decisions that can improve quality of life on an international scale.
+Through his work, Dr. Vizuete is able to provide scientific advice to policymakers who make decisions that can improve our quality of life.

-PhD, Chemical Engineering, University of Texas-Austin, 2005
+- PhD, Chemical Engineering, University of Texas-Austin, 2005

-MS, Chemical Engineering, University of Texas-Austin, 2003
+- MS, Chemical Engineering, University of Texas-Austin, 2003

-BS, Chemical Engineering, University of Missouri-Rolla, 1998
+- BS, Chemical Engineering, University of Missouri-Rolla, 1998